 If you don’t want to register via a verification site, you can also call Apple, use Apple’s Chat online feature, or visit an Apple Store.
 The staff there will guide you through the process.

-How to get an Apple student discount: Australia
+How to get an Apple student discount in Australia

 - Visit Apple’s Australian Education Store.